Vismayathumbathu

-Vismayathumbathu is a 2004 Indian Malayalam-language psychological thriller film written, directed and produced by Fazil.
+Vismayathumbathu is a 2004 Indian Malayalam-language psychological horror film written, directed and produced by Fazil.
 It stars Mohanlal, Mukesh, and Nayanthara.
 Mohanlal plays Sreekumar, who possess sixth sense, while Nayanthara does the role of a wandering spirit who get associated with Sreekumar.
 The film is based on the novel If Only It Were True (Et si c'était vrai...) by Marc Levy which was also adapted into 2005 American film Just Like Heaven.

 Plot

 Drawn by an invisible force, Sreekumar meets his school-time friend, Govindan Kutty.
 That's where he meets with a girl, Rita Mathews, whom he initially mistakes to be a prostitute.
 Later he discovers that she is the spirit of a Medical College student who had disappeared a while ago.
 Sreekumar is the only one who is able to see her.
 Initially, his friends are apprehensive about him, but slowly begin to believe him.
 Finally, Sreekumar, the spirit and his friends collaborate to unravel the mystery behind the disappeared girl.